natario1/CameraView/README.md

 What to capture - either picture or video.
 This has a couple of consequences:

-- Sizing: picture and preview size are chosen among the available picture or video sizes, depending on the flag.
-The picture size is chosen according to the given [size selector](#picture-size).
+- Sizing: the capture size is chosen among the available picture or video sizes, depending on the flag.
+The picture size is chosen according to the given [picture size selector](#picture-size).
-  When `video`, in addition, we try to match the `videoQuality` aspect ratio.
 - Capturing: while in picture mode, `takeVideo` will throw an exception.
 - Capturing: while in video mode, `takePicture` will throw an exception, but picture snapshots are supported.
 - Permission behavior: when requesting a `video` session, the record audio permission will be requested.